SBA Loans for Commercial Property, Business Purchase, Working Capital, Debt Consolidation & More

 SBA 7a Loan Down Payment

-As of January 1, 2018, the SBA has a 10% down payment requirement for a business purchase.
-Some lenders may want more than 10% down payment as they want to be sure you are fully committed to the business - i.e. that you have enough "skin in the game, but for most businesses 10% is enough.
+Additionally, some lenders may want more than 10% down payment as they want to be sure you are fully committed to the business - i.e. that you have enough "skin in the game, but for most businesses 10% is enough.

 Prior to Janaury 1, 2018 there were exceptions to the 10% down payment requirement as some lenders would consider 100% financing for industries with very low historical default rates and/or an individual business with extremely strong cash flow, but 10% is now the minimum equity injection.